-None of our businesses have employees currently subject to collective bargaining agreements.
-However, employees may form or join a union.
+The majority of the employees of our businesses are not subject to collective bargaining agreements.
+However, employees who are not currently subject to collective bargaining agreements may form or join a union.
 The unionization of our businesses' workforce could result in increased labor costs.
 Any work stoppages or other labor disturbances by our businesses' employees could increase labor costs and disrupt production and the occurrence of either of these events could have a material adverse effect on the its business, financial condition, results of operations and cash available for distributions.